renr0124/FinalProject-NP/README.md

     - Mesh all components (server, hosts, and program) together and make sure there are no issues with running across multiple computers and a server.
   * Week 6
     - Go over demo and create presentation based behind it.

-Team members: Jim Garrison, Lee Gobin, Raymond Ren
+# Team members

+* Raymond Ren - Front-End game programmer
+* Jim Garrison - Backend and networking the game.
+* Lee Gobin - Front-End game programmer